|

 Application thought for the day:

 Mark 2:6-12 is an interesting passage.
-In it, Jesus reads the thoughts of the scribes and cleverly asks them, which is easier, to say your "sins be forgiven" or to make a paralyzed man walk.
+In it, Jesus reads the thoughts of others and cleverly asks them, which is easier, to say your "sins be forgiven" or to make a paralyzed man walk.
 Anyone can claim the power to forgive sins.
 Who can prove that the sins weren't forgiven?
 But to see a paralytic get up and walk was undeniable proof of Christ's authority and power.

 Visit us on social media below